-How To Avoid Having The Same Fights Over And Over Again In Your Relationship
+7 Hacks To Avoid Having The Same Fight Over & Over In Your Relationship

 Fighting with your partner is the worst.
 It's sometimes necessary and even healthy to argue.
 But if you find that you keep rehashing the same issues over and over again, it can take a toll on your relationship.
 So what can you do to avoid having the same fights all the time?
 Experts say there are a few key things you can do.